laurensotto/symfony-skeleton/README.md

     - Authentication
     - User actions
 - [Automatic request validation to response conversion](https://github.com/laurensotto/symfony-skeleton/blob/main/src/EventListener/ValidationExceptionListener.php)

-> **Disclaimer** - This application was built as a fun project to jump start my own hobby projects and learn more about Symfony.
-Keep in mind that the choices I made are opinionated and might not be suited to your needs.
-> If there is anything you'd like to add or change, feel free to open an issue or pull request.
-The same goes if you discover any bugs.

 ## Setting up
 The local development environment for this application can be started by running `docker compose up`.
 For more information on Docker Compose, please refer to [the documentation](https://docs.docker.com/compose/) offered by Docker.